hanchen1225/Causal-DPMM/README.md

 # CausalDPMM
-The data and code for reproducing the figures and numerical results of STA 702 project.
+The data and code for reproducing the figures and numerical results in STA 702 project.